British Society of Russian Philately

 The British Society of Russian Philately is a philatelic society dedicated to the study of postage stamps and postal history of Russia and Russian-related countries.

 History

 The society was founded in 1936 by Dr A H Wortman (7 Sept.
 1898 - 15 Jan.
 1983) who was its first president.
 He remained a member of the Executive Committee until he died.
 Initially the society was known as The Russian Study Circle.

 Other presidents have included Dr Raymond Casey, Herbert Roy Chamberlain and George Henderson.

+At an extraordinary general meeting on 22 May 2023 a decision to dissolve the BSRP on 31 December 2023 was taken by the Acting President and Society Committee.

 Meetings

 Meetings of the society are held five times a year in London and also in several regional areas.

 Services

 The society offers various services, such as auctions, expertization of stamps, exchange packets, use of the society’s philatelic library, philatelic book reviews, and upcoming show/exhibition listings.